Former vicar jailed for life after raping six-year-old boy in church

 “I hope this outcome can finally give him closure, and Whittaker spends most of it, if not the rest of his life, behind bars.”

-“That history makes clear that there were a number of serious safeguarding errors made prior to his 2008 conviction, for which this diocese has offered unreserved apologies and from which we continue to draw lessons for our current safeguarding practice,” the spokeswoman said.
+“That history has made clear serious safeguarding failures in the years before Whittaker’s 2008 conviction, for which the Diocese has offered unreserved apologies and from which we continue to draw lessons for our current safeguarding practice,” the spokeswoman said.

-“This case should remind us of the vital importance of prioritising the safety of children above any other consideration, listening to survivors of abuse, and ensuring that every concern is reported to the statutory authorities without delay.”
+“The present case reminds us of the paramount importance of prioritising the safety of children in the church, of listening to survivors of abuse, and of ensuring that concerns are reported to the statutory authorities without delay.”